 - Over 3,000 children received dental health screenings and 900 were referred for treatment through the Kern County Dental Health Network.

 Since inception, more than 450 programs with 240 organizations worked to ensure children were healthy and prepared to enter school.
 Expenditure allocations were categorized as 86.2% for direct program benefits, 7.5% administration, and 6.3% for program evaluation.
-In the 2009-2010 fiscal year, $11,890,6161 was invested in early child development and families.
+In the 2009-2010 fiscal year, $11,890,6161 was invested in early child development and families across 44 programs.

 - $870,000 was allocated to two projects of Greater Bakersfield Legal Assistance to expand its representation to caregivers seeking guardianship and to protect children exposed to domestic violence.
 The Guardianship Caregiver Project, receiving $503,911 over two years, 500 children and 250 grandparents/caregivers will benefit in finding a safe and permanent home.
 The Domestic Violence Reduction Project, funded for $366,393 for one year, will serve 450 children and 300 victims – typically battered mothers providing them with legal assistance and case management to reduce domestic violence.

 - First 5 California commits $20 million to a statewide health care program to address the needs of 174,000 uninsured children, under 6-years-old, in California.